List of Steven Universe characters: Nephrite

 Nephrite (voiced by Aparna Nancherla) was an officer of the Homeworld army who was left behind on Earth when the Homeworld Gems abandoned the planet and became corrupted by the Diamonds' attack.
 She appears in her corrupted form as Centipeetle (vocal effects by Dee Bradley Baker), an acid-spitting, centipede-like monster that the Crystal Gems fight and capture in a bubble in the series premiere "Gem Glow".
 In the first-season episode "Monster Buddies", Steven frees her from her bubble, causing her to assume a diminutive form, and befriends her.
 In the third-season episode "Monster Reunion", he partially and temporarily heals her corruption and learns her history.
 At the end of the fifth season, she and other corrupted Gems are successfully healed with the help of the Diamonds.

 Holly Blue Agate

 Holly (voiced by Christine Pedi) is the supervisor of Pink Diamond's human zoo; she is abusive and dismissive to her Quartz subordinates.
 In the epilogue series Steven Universe Future, the loss of her status and power has left her flustered and confused.

 Aquamarine

 Aquamarine (voiced by Della Saba) is a Gem sent by Homeworld to capture humans from Earth at the end of the fourth season; she ends up apprehending Steven.
 Her childlike, innocent appearance contrasts with her ruthless and sadistic personality; Steven describes her as "awful, small, and mean".
 In Steven Universe Future, Aquamarine partners with Eyeball Ruby to get revenge on Steven for indirectly ruining their careers.
-The duo's mutual hate for Steven allows them to fuse into Bluebird Azurite (voiced by Larissa Gallagher).
+The duo's mutual hatred for Steven allows them to fuse into Bluebird Azurite (voiced by Larissa Gallagher).